What Is Klonopin Detox?

-The timeline of Klonopin withdrawal depends on how long the user abused the drug and how large the dose they took was.
+The timeline of Klonopin withdrawal depends on a number of factors, including how long the user abused the drug, how large the dose they took was, how they took the drug, any underlying mental or medical health issues, and whether they abused other substances.
 Klonopin has a long half-life and the lengthy withdrawal can typically be divided into two stages: acute and post-acute.
-For the majority of users, acute symptoms will usually peak around two weeks.
+For the majority of users, acute symptoms will usually peak around between 1.5 to 2 weeks after the last dose.
 During this initial stage, an individual will experience the majority of the common withdrawal side effects that will then gradually fade.
-However, certain symptoms such as anxiety, depression, and mood swings can last up to multiple months before subsiding.
+However, certain symptoms, known as Post-Acute Withdrawal Symptoms (PAWS), such as anxiety, depression, and mood swings can last up to 12 to 18 months before subsiding.

 |Klonopin Withdrawal Timeline|